-India has witnessed the rise of numerous self-made entrepreneurs who have transformed industries and created immense wealth.
-These individuals have demonstrated resilience, innovation, and strategic thinking, making them role models for aspiring business leaders.
+India has seen many self made entrepreneurs who have disrupted industries and created wealth.
+These individuals have shown resilience, innovation and strategic thinking and are role models for aspiring business leaders.
+Below is a look at the india’s biggest self made entrepreneur and their contributions.
 Below is a look at the top self-made entrepreneurs in India and their contributions.
 Our article is based on Hurun India’s list of the Top 10 Self-made Entrepreneurs of the Millennia 2024.

 #1.
 Radhakishan Damani (Avenue Supermarts) – India’s Top Entrepreneur

-Radhakishan Damani, the founder of Avenue Supermarts, is a veteran investor and businessman.
-His company operates the retail chain DMart, known for its cost-efficient model and value pricing.
-Damani founded DMart in 2002, and since its IPO in March 2017, it has grown into one of India’s largest retail businesses.
-As of 2024, Avenue Supermarts has a valuation of INR 3,42,600 crore, with a 44% increase in value.
-Based in Mumbai, Damani is also a key figure in the stock market, often regarded as the mentor of Rakesh Jhunjhunwala.
-His strategy of cost efficiency and deep consumer insight has made DMart a household name in India.
+Radhakishan Damani is a veteran investor and businessman and founder of Avenue Supermarts, and top Entrepreneur in India.
+His company runs the retail chain DMart which is known for its cost effective model and value pricing.
+Damani founded DMart in 2002 and since its IPO in March 2017 it has become one of the largest retail companies in India.
+As of 2024 Avenue Supermarts has a valuation of INR 3,42,600 crore with 44% increase in value.
+Based in Mumbai, Damani is also a big name in the stock market and is often referred to as the mentor of Rakesh Jhunjhunwala.

 #2.
 Deepinder Goyal (Zomato)

-Deepinder Goyal, the co-founder and CEO of Zomato, has revolutionized the food delivery and restaurant discovery industry in India.
-He started the company in 2008 as Foodiebay, rebranding it as Zomato in 2010.
-The company went public in July 2021, marking one of India’s biggest tech IPOs.
-As of 2024, Zomato is valued at INR 2,51,900 crore, with a 190% surge in value.
-Headquartered in Gurugram, Zomato has expanded beyond India, serving multiple international markets.
-Goyal’s leadership has been instrumental in the company’s journey, from being a restaurant aggregator to a full-fledged food delivery and quick commerce giant.
+Deepinder Goyal is the co-founder and CEO of Zomato.
+He has disrupted the food delivery and restaurant discovery industry in India.
+He started the company in 2008 as Foodiebay and rebranded it as Zomato in 2010.
+The company went public in July 2021 which was one of the biggest tech IPOs in India.
+As of 2024, Zomato is valued at INR 2,51,900 crore with 190% increase in value.
+Based in Gurugram Zomato has expanded beyond India and serves multiple international markets.
+Goyal’s leadership has been instrumental in the company’s journey from being a restaurant aggregator to a full fledged food delivery and quick commerce giant.

 #3.
 Sriharsha Majety, Nandan Reddy (Swiggy)

-Sriharsha Majety and Nandan Reddy co-founded Swiggy in 2014, making it one of India’s leading food delivery platforms.
-The company has grown exponentially, expanding into groceries and hyperlocal deliveries.
-Swiggy’s focus on efficient logistics and customer-centric services has helped it achieve a valuation of INR 1,01,300 crore in 2024, with a 52% increase in value.
-Headquartered in Bengaluru, Swiggy has introduced innovations such as Swiggy Instamart for grocery delivery and Swiggy One, a membership program.
-Under Majety’s leadership, Swiggy has become a household name, competing head-to-head with Zomato in India’s booming food-tech sector.
+Sriharsha Majety and Nandan Reddy founded Swiggy in 2014 and today it’s one of India’s largest food delivery platforms.
+The company has grown exponentially and expanded into groceries and hyperlocal deliveries.
+Swiggy’s focus on logistics and customer centricity has helped it reach a valuation of INR 1,01,300 crores in 2024 with a 52% growth.
+Headquartered in Bengaluru, Swiggy has introduced Swiggy Instamart for grocery delivery and Swiggy One, a membership program.
+Under Majety’s leadership Swiggy has become a household name and is competing head to head with Zomato in the food-tech space in India.

 #4.
 Deep Kalra, Rajesh Magow (MakeMyTrip)

-Deep Kalra and Rajesh Magow founded MakeMyTrip in 2000, pioneering India’s online travel industry.
-Initially focusing on flight bookings for Indian travellers abroad, the company later expanded into domestic travel, hotels, and holiday packages.
-MakeMyTrip went public on NASDAQ in 2010, making it one of the first Indian internet-based companies to do so.
-By 2024, the company is valued at INR 99,300 crore, with a 168% increase.
-Based in Gurugram, MakeMyTrip continues to be India’s leading travel platform.
-Kalra’s vision and Magow’s execution have been crucial in the company’s success, adapting to evolving consumer trends and travel needs.
+Deep Kalra and Rajesh Magow founded MakeMyTrip in 2000 and are the pioneers of India’s online travel industry.
+Initially they focused on flight bookings for Indian travellers going abroad and later expanded into domestic travel, hotels and holiday packages.
+MakeMyTrip went public on NASDAQ in 2010 and was one of the first Indian internet based company to do so.
+By 2024, the company is valued at INR 99,300 crores with a 168% growth.
+Based in Gurugram, MakeMyTrip is still India’s largest travel platform.
+Kalra’s vision and Magow’s execution have been key to the company’s success in adapting to changing consumer trends and travel needs.

 #5.
 Abhay Soi (Max Healthcare Institute)

-Abhay Soi is the chairman and managing director of Max Healthcare Institute, one of India’s largest private healthcare providers.
-His leadership has played a key role in expanding the hospital chain, focusing on cutting-edge medical technologies and patient care.
-Max Healthcare has grown significantly, achieving a valuation of INR 96,100 crore in 2024, with a 75% increase.
-Headquartered in New Delhi, the company operates a network of hospitals across the country.
-Soi’s expertise in healthcare management has positioned Max Healthcare as a premier provider in India’s growing medical sector.
+Abhay Soi is the chairman and managing director of Max Healthcare, one of India’s largest private healthcare providers.
+Under his leadership the hospital chain has grown exponentially and is focused on latest medical technologies and patient care.
+Max Healthcare has grown to a valuation of INR 96,100 crore in 2024 with a 75% growth.
+Based in New Delhi, the company has a network of hospitals across the country.
+Soi’s expertise in healthcare management has made Max Healthcare a leader in India’s growing healthcare space.

 #6.
 Yashish Dahiya, Alok Bansal (PolicyBazaar)

-Yashish Dahiya and Alok Bansal co-founded PolicyBazaar in 2008, transforming India’s insurance and financial services industry.
-The company simplifies insurance comparison and purchases, making financial security more accessible.
-PolicyBazaar went public in 2021, strengthening its market presence.
-As of 2024, it is valued at INR 78,600 crore, with a 128% increase.
+Yashish Dahiya and Alok Bansal founded PolicyBazaar in 2008 and changed the face of insurance and financial services in India.
+The company simplifies insurance comparisons and purchases and makes financial security more accessible.
+PolicyBazaar went public in 2021 and has strengthened its presence in the market.
+As of 2024 it is valued at INR 78,600 crore with a 128% growth.
 Based in Gurugram, the company has expanded into lending and investment products.
-Dahiya’s leadership and deep industry knowledge have played a pivotal role in PolicyBazaar’s success.
+Dahiya’s leadership and deep industry knowledge has been instrumental in PolicyBazaar’s success.

 Read Also: Best Hotel Stocks in India for 2025: A Strategic Investment Opportunity